Amir-Rastkhadiv/fun-gym/tests/testing.md

 ## AUTOMATED TESTING

-36. The following figures show accessibility tests and the W3C CSS/HTML Validator Services.
+36. The following figures illustrate automated tests.
+Figures 11 and 12 show the results of the accessibility evaluation performed via WAVE-WEBAIM.
+Figures 13 and 14 show the results obtained with the W3C HTML/CSS Validator Services.
+Also,  you can find google chrome lighthouse checks in figures 15 and 16.
+It describes the Fun Gym website reached 100% achievement in SEO,  accessibility, and the best practice; however, it needs a bit development in performance as it shows 74% outcomes.
+Last but not least,  ...

 For further information, please look at the [tests](/tests/) folder in the repo.

 ![Figure 11](/tests/testing-readme-figures/testing-user-stories-sc11.jpeg)